InfiniTensor/gguf/xtask/README.md

 Usage: gguf-utils <COMMAND>

 Commands:
-  show      Show the contents of gguf files split     Split gguf files into shards merge     Merge shards into a single gguf file convert   Convert gguf files to different format set-meta  Set metadata of gguf files help      Print this message or the help of the given subcommand(s)
+  show       Show the contents of gguf files show-data  Show tensor data in gguf file split      Split gguf files into shards merge      Merge shards into a single gguf file convert    Convert gguf files to different format set-meta   Set metadata of gguf files help       Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help